Senior Director, Strategy, Management, and Partnerships

 Research Analyst

-Katharine earned her Master’s in Public Health and Tropical Medicine from Tulane University.
-She earned her Bachelor of Science in Public Health and Biology from Furman University.
+Katharine earned in Master of Public Health and Tropical Medicine from Tulane University, and a Bachelor of Science in both Biology and Public Health from Furman University.

 Grants and Contracts Administrator